-Some languages add two words together with no space in between allows them to create a new word with a different meaning than if you want two separate words with space between.
+Some languages add two words together with no space in between, allowing them to create a new word with a different meaning than if you want two separate words with space between.
 So in these cases, using a hyphen will be beneficial.

 The Word Is Already Hyphenated

-If you want to buy a domain name that involves a word that is usually hyphenated, it would be better to keep the hyphen in it.
-Since it might be difficult for clients to remember that your domain name is not hyphenated previously!
+If you want to buy a domain name that involves a word usually hyphenated, it would be better to keep the hyphen since it might be difficult for clients to remember that your domain name was not hyphenated previously!

 Hyphenated domain names might be a revenue stream for businesses and webmasters.
 A study has revealed these domain names can be sold at a better price.

 If you aim to know how dnssec works , check this article out!

 It potentially seems that the availability of domain names is a significant issue as the resemblance of a similar character may occur.
 If you still want to get a similar domain name, you need to check whether the non-hyphenated domain is in use or not.
 If not, then it is safer to register.

 If you desire to check the availability status of a domain and know more about what is WHOIS information, click on the provided link!